rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 temperature[latitude = At(-89.5)] # the same data, using lookup-based indexing
 ````

-Lookup-based indexing simplifies the indexing process because we can use the lookups to refer to specific elements by name, rather than needing to consider the order of our data (its index positions).
+Lookup-based indexing simplifies things because we can refer to elements by their lookup values rather than tracking their position in the array (i.e., the order of our data).

-Back to the question, using a DimArray: *What was the temperature at a location in Los Angeles (34.2°N, 118.17°W) on day 90?*
+Back to the question, using a DimArray: *What was the temperature at a location in Los Angeles (34.2°N, 118.2°W) on day 90?*

 There are several Selector functions.
 For this problem, we would likely use either `At()` or `Near()`. `At()` requires an exact match, and errors if the coordinate we ask for is not an element in the lookup.
-I.e. our latitude lookup is -89.5:89.5.. so 34.5 is an element in the lookup range while 34.2 is not.
+I.e. our latitude lookup is -89.5:89.5, so 34.5 is an element in the lookup range while 34.2 is not.

 `Near` finds the closest entry to the specified coordinates.